sethbeckett/usa-dataset-project/data/DC_combined/README.md

-This dataset can be generated from a full copy of the data file `../USA_full/2020.annual.singlefile.csv`.
+This data set can be generated from a full copy of the data file `../USA_full/2020.annual.singlefile.csv`.
 Navigate to this directory in your shell and run these commands:

     head -n 1 ../USA_full/2020.annual.singlefile.csv > header.csv
     grep '^"11' ../USA_full/2020.annual.singlefile.csv > dat.csv